strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 - Buy sausages
 ```

-Take a look at your MongoDB data.
-The following collections should be created:
+Take a look at your MongoDB database.
+You should see the following collections:

 - OAuthAccessToken
 - OAuthAuthorizationCode